 Overhead & Underground Design

-Detailed engineering and planning services are required to implement a successful electrical distribution system program, whether new lines or upgrades, overhead or underground.
+Detailed engineering and project support planning services are required to implement a successful electrical distribution system program, whether new lines or upgrades, overhead or underground.
 We work with you to develop viable solutions designed to increase reliability, reduce outage frequency and decrease outage duration.

 By understanding the need for cyclical asset renewal and current and future load demands on the system, you can better allocate resources and investments to implement upgrades and expansions to the underground grid.
 We help identify critical areas for improvement, set priorities to maximize impacts to the system, and implement solutions through design and construction.